 Select a time point in the Partitur-Editor (to do this, click onto the corresponding position on the time axis):

-Look for the corresponding position in the recording in the Praat Editor, i.e. move the recording to where the selected element starts
+2. Look for the corresponding position in the recording in the Praat-Editor, i.e. move the recording to where the selected element starts.

-Click Get in the Praat panel.
-The position of the recording in Praat is assigned to the selected time point in EXMARaLDA as N absolute time value.
+3. Click Get in the Praat panel.
+The position of the recording in Praat is assigned to the selected time point in EXMARaLDA as an absolute time value.
 In the Editor this can be seen by an absolute time value appearing on the time axis: